SCER-utv/ML-SDCC-queue-architecture-latest/readme-new.md

 # Distributed Random Forest on AWS

 This project implements a **Cloud-Native** architecture for the distributed training and inference of Random Forest machine learning models.
-It aims to get better performance in terms of execution time, compared to a system running on a single node, while keeping almost the same accuracy in terms of metrics evaluated.
+It aims to get better performance in terms of execution time, compared to a system running on a single node, while keeping almost the same performance in terms of metrics evaluated.

 *Project developed for ML+SDCC 2025/26*